clearbit/charts/postgres/README.md

 ## Installing the Chart

-Install from remote URL with the release name `postgress` and into namespace `backend-pg`:
+Install from remote URL with the release name `postgres` and into namespace `backend-pg`:

 ```bash
 $ helm install --name postgres --namespace backend-pg https://clearbit.github.io/charts/postgres-0.1.0.tgz